qmark4444/React_Little_Card_Game/README.md

 # [About]

-This app has twoo games:
+This app has two games:

 [1] Card Game